-Prudential Indicators, Treasury Management Strategy and Minimum Revenue Provision for Debt Repayment Policy: the Cabinet are requested to make the following recommendation to Full Council for approval:
+Prudential Indicators, Treasury Management Strategy and Minimum Revenue Provision for Debt Repayment Policy: the following are recommended for approval:

-- 2.14 Approval of the 2016/17 2018/19 Prudential Indicators and limits, together with updated limits for 2016/17 as set out in Appendix B. - 2.15 Approval of the Treasury Management Strategy for 2016/17 as set out in Appendix B. - 2.16 Approval of the policy for making a prudent level of revenue provision for the repayment of debt (the Minimum Revenue Provision policy as set out in Appendix B.
+- 2.10 The 2016/17 2018/19 Prudential Indicators and limits, together with updated limits for 2016/17 as set out in Appendix B. - 2.11 The Treasury Management Strategy for 2016/17 as set out in Appendix B. - 2.12 The policy for making a prudent level of revenue provision for the repayment of debt (the Minimum Revenue Provision policy as set out in Appendix B.

-Pay policy Statement - the Cabinet are requested to make the following recommendation to Full Council for approval:
+Pay policy Statement - the following is recommended for approval:

-2.17 The Pay policy statement for 2016/17 as set out in Appendix C.
+2.13 The Pay policy statement for 2016/17 as set out in Appendix C.